 The charge controller, located in the cabinet at the entry door, senses the actual battery charge and regulates the charging to prevent over charging.
 The system requires the 12-volt feed from the battery to operate.

-The following diagram depicts the way Airstream wires the solar system and is the recommended wiring for replacement solar systems.
+The following diagrams depict the way Airstream wires the solar system and chassis battery charging system, and is the recommended wiring for replacement solar systems.